aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Enlightenment and French Revolution/Causes of the French Revolution.md

 #### Connection to previous units

-- During the [[The Black Death Review|black plague]], job shortages caused lots of civil unrest and disobedience
+- During the [[../Europe in the Middle Ages/The Black Death Review|black plague]], job shortages caused lots of civil unrest and disobedience
   - The prices of lots of goods increased because of this as well
 - Without something to do or take care of, people are much more excited to run around and kill people